suvidhashetty/BookMovieApp/README.md

+BookMovieApp is a Reactjs based application that lets user browser Upcoming Movies, Released Movies and allows to book a show(registered user only) to their favorite movies with great ease.
+The simple yet efficient filters let user find their favorite movies from a catalog of released movies.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>